IWF World Championships 2017 Medal Table

 "There is no doubt that the IWF anti-doping programme has advanced enormously since Beijing 2008 and London 2012.

-"The culture of the sport has already changed in many places over the last ten years.
+"The culture of the sport has already changed in many places over the last 10 years.

 "But we are committed to doing more and we will do more."